SQ-UI/ng-sq-ui/docs/directives.md

 ### OutsideClickListenerDirective

-?> Use to track outside clicks of element.
-Usefull when you need to track when to close something.
+?> Use to track clicks outside of an element.

 ```html
 <div #sqExample